sanbox-irl/gml_fmt/README.md

 ```
 gml_fmt path/to/directory/of/project
 ```
-Created a bash script to automate this task might be a good idea.
+Creating a bash script to automate this task might be a good idea.

 # Wait, wait..what are you doing to my code?
 `gml_fmt` is opinionated, primarily because making configuration options makes it slower to make and slower to run.